 The proposal was sent to eleven people, the most prominent of whom was David Owen Williams: the leader of the Computing and Networks (CERN) Division.

 The proposal was successful, and Berners-Lee and Cailliau received the 'green light' from CERN to begin the development of the World Wide Web.
 By the end of 1990, Berners-Lee and Cailliau had developed all the software systems needed to make the World Wide Web a 'live' service on the Internet.
 The World Wide Web was available as a public service on the Internet from the 6th of August, 1991.
 By the mid 1990's, the World Wide Web had become the Internet's most popular service.

-However, it should be noted that the system proposed in 'WorldWideWeb: Proposal for a HyperText Project': was primarily a document system designed for CERN.
-It is highly unlikely that Berners-Lee foresaw that his hypertext system would have such a global impact and be applicable to such a wide spectrum of subjects for the general public.
-The World Wide Web, to begin with, was devised as a system that CERN scientists could use to share and access: reports, notes, databases, documentation and online help.
+However, it should be noted that the system proposed in "WorldWideWeb: Proposal for a HyperText Project" did discuss the applicability of the software system to CERN's environment.
+Whether Berners-Lee foresaw his hypertext system becoming a global system for 'everyone', rather than one targeted at CERN and academic researchers, is debatable.
+The World Wide Web, to begin with, does appear to have been system designed for CERN scientists and the HEP community, who could use it to share and access: reports, notes, databases, and documentation.